Polynomial entropy on the $n$-fold symmetric product and its suspension: Main results and proofs

 which shows that $\mathcal{A}\in Fix(\mathcal{S}F_n(f))$. \end{proof}

-\begin{thrm} Let $X$ be a compact space, $f:X\to X$ a homeomorphism with a finite non-wandering set and $n\geqslant2$.
+\begin{thrm} Let $X$ be a compact space, $f:X\to X$ a homeomorphism with a finite chain recurrent set and $n\geqslant2$.
 Then \end{thrm}

-\begin{proof} As we explained, we can consider all the non-wandering points to be fixed points.
+\begin{proof} As we explained, we can consider all the chain recurrent (and then consequently non-wandering) points to be fixed points.
 Let Since $f$ is a bijection, $G_n$ is $f$-invariant.
 Similarly, $\mathcal{S}F_n(f)$ and the restriction of $q$ are bijections, so $q(G_n)$ is $\mathcal{S}F_n(f)$-invariant.
 We are going to apply Proposition \ref{prop2} for:

 If $f$ has exactly $n$ fixed points $\{x_1,\ldots,x_n\}$, then the sets $G_n$ and $q(G_n)$ contain exactly one non-wandering point $\{x_1,\ldots,x_n\}$.
 If $f$ has less than $n$ fixed points, then the sets $G_n$ and $q(G_n)$ do not contain any non-wandering points.
 In this case, we will add a one-element set $\{\tilde{x}\}$, $f(\tilde{x})=\tilde{x}$ to $G_n$ and $F_1$ to $q(G_n)$, while keeping the same notation, to meet the requirements of Proposition \ref{prop2}.
 This will not affect the polynomial entropies (see property $(3)$ on page \pageref{finite-union}) and $q$ will remain a homeomorphism on $G_n$.
 Also, $G_n$ and $q(G_n)$ remain $f$- and $\mathcal{S}F_n(f)$-invariant, respectively.
 If $f$ has more than $n$ fixed points, say $k$, then there are $\binom{k}{n}$ non-wandering points in $G_n$.
 Again, without changing the notation, we remove all the non-wandering points from $G_n$, and add a one-element set $\{\tilde{x}\}$, $f(\tilde{x})=\tilde{x}$ to $G_n$ and $F_1$ to $q(G_n)$.
 Since every removed point is fixed, the remaining points in $G_n$ constitute an $f$-invariant set.
 The same is true for $q(G_n)$, being $\mathcal{S}F_n(f)$-invariant.